pa11y/pa11y-dashboard/README.md

 - `CHROMIUM_FLAGS`: A comma-separated list of flags to pass to Chromium.
 For example, `--no-sandbox,--disable-setuid-sandbox`.
 - `CHROMIUM_EXECUTABLE`: The path to a Chromium executable to use instead of Puppeteer's bundled binary.
 See [Pa11y Dashboard and Linux/Ubuntu](#pa11y-dashboard-and-linuxubuntu) for when this is needed.

-### Running in Docker and other containerised environments

-Pa11y Dashboard uses Puppeteer to launch a Chromium browser for accessibility testing.
-If you are running Pa11y Dashboard inside a Docker container, a Kubernetes pod, or any similar containerised environment, you will almost certainly need to pass the `--no-sandbox` and `--disable-setuid-sandbox` flags to Chromium.

-This is necessary because Chromium relies on Linux user namespaces to sandbox its renderer processes.
-Disabling Chrome's sandbox with `--no-sandbox` is standard practice in containerised deployments and is safe provided the container runtime's own isolation is in place.
-The `--disable-setuid-sandbox` flag disables Chrome's older setuid-based sandbox fallback, which requires a setuid-root helper binary that is typically unavailable (and undesirable) in non-root container images.

-Set these flags using the `CHROMIUM_FLAGS` environment variable or the `chromeLaunchConfig.args` config file option, as shown in the [configuration examples above](#configuring-pa11y-dashboard).

 ## Contributing